kweon7182/old_website/index.md

 </table>

 ## About
-I am currently serving in National Institute for Mathematical Sciences (NIMS) as technical research personnel for compulsory military service of South Korea.
-Before I joined NIMS, I was a Ph.D. student in mathematics at MIT.

-My advisor is
+I am a third year Ph.D. student in the Department of Mathematics at MIT under the guidance of
 <a href="http://www-math.mit.edu/~poonen/">
     Bjorn Poonen
 </a>
-, and I will return to the school in Fall 2018 as a third year graduate student.
+.
 My interests lie in algebraic geometry and number theory.

 ## CV
 [link](https://github.com/kweon7182/kweon7182.github.io/raw/master/files/CV.pdf)